 Keeping water out and allowing thermal control of the interior space are of extreme importance.
 A failure of the building envelope can result in a number of unwelcome issues such as: moisture infiltration, mold and mildew, wind damage, high energy costs, maintenance problems, failure of building systems, loss of architectural aesthetic intent, and safety concerns.
 That is why a thorough quality control process is used in order to ensure all projects are carried through effectively and efficiently.

 In plant, quality control includes programs and testing to assure silicone adhesion, strength and viscosity, dimensional checking of extrusions and glass, paint thickness, color matching, and finished curtain wall unit air and water integrity.

-Benson protects each completed curtain wall unit with a protective coating that creates a durable and peel-able skin to finishes and materials susceptible to scratching or damage during transport, installation, or in place by following trades.
+MiTek protects each completed curtain wall unit with a protective coating that creates a durable and peel-able skin to finishes and materials susceptible to scratching or damage during transport, installation, or in place by following trades.
 The protected units are then crated and shrink-wrapped prior to making their journey to the jobsite.
-For certain projects, Benson also can load and transport units on steel racks – eliminating the need to dispose of crating materials on site.
+For certain projects, we also can load and transport units on steel racks – eliminating the need to dispose of crating materials on site.

 Creating a safe and healthy work environment is one of our company’s most central guiding principles.
 A part of our dynamic culture, we stand behind that commitment to safety with proper planning and training, comprehensive safety programs, and employee engagement and empowerment.
 In our assembly facilities, all personnel attend regularly scheduled safety training seminars.
 On-site trade and operations management personnel have OSHA training.
 All trade persons coming to our projects, whether they are new apprentices or 30-year veterans, are required to attend and pass our safety orientation classroom in addition to other client-required site safety procedures.